János Kádár: Childhood

-Kádár was born out of wedlock in Fiume (now: Rijeka, Croatia) on 26 May 1912.
-The infant was registered in the Italian version of his name: Giovanni Giuseppe Czermanik (In Hungarian: János József Czermanik) because he was born in the Italian established Santo Spirito Hospital.
-He got the Csermanek family name of his mother.
-He was an illegitimate son of the soldier János Krezinger and the servant maid Borbála Czermanik.
-Krezinger came from a smallholder family of Pusztaszemes, Somogy County.
-Kádár's father had Bavarian German origin.
-The mother, Borbála Csermanek was born in Ógyalla (today Hurbanovo, Slovakia) to a landless Slovak father and Hungarian mother.
-The parents of Borbála were too poor to provide schooling for the girl, thus the teenager girl had to work as maid in various villas.
-Soon Borbála got a job in the popular seaside resort town, Opatija.
-Krezinger met with Borbála during his military service in Opatija, the story however how they met is unknown.
-Abandoned, Borbála gave birth to János in the middle of the holiday season, no one wanted to employ a single mother with a child.
-His mother, Borbála went to look for Krezinger, but his family wanted nothing to do with them.
-She walked ten kilometres to the city of Kapoly where she persuaded the Bálint family to care for her child for a fee.
+Kádár was born out of wedlock in Fiume (now Rijeka, Croatia) on 26 May 1912.
+The infant was registered in the Italian version of his name: Giovanni Giuseppe Czermanik (In Hungarian: János József Czermanik) because he was born in the Italian-established Santo Spirito Hospital.
+Being an illegitimate child, the infant could only receive the Czermanik family name of his mother.
+Abandoned, Borbála gave birth to János in the middle of the holiday season, as no one wanted to employ a single mother with a child.
+Borbála went to look for Krezinger, but his family wanted nothing to do with them.
+She then walked ten kilometres to the city of Kapoly, where she persuaded the Bálint family to care for her child for a fee.
 Borbála found work in Budapest.
 To avoid the pronunciation problems of the Slovak-origin Czermanik name in Budapest, the family changed the orthography of their name to Csermanek.